-- 2. Detention facilities shall ensure the post-development peak discharge rate does not exceed the pre-development peak discharge rate for the 2-year and 25-year return frequency, 24-hour duration storm.
-In determining runoff rates, the entire area contributing runoff shall be considered, including any off-site contribution.
+- 2. Detention basins shall be designed for the 5 year and 100 year storm events.
+The minimum required free board for detention facilities is 1 foot above the computed 100-yr water surface elevation.
+Post-development peak runoff from a site may not be greater than pre-development runoff from a site for any storm event.
+In determining total site runoff rates, the entire area contributing runoff shall be considered, including any off-site contribution.
 Off-site contributions shall be determined using the full development potential of the area draining into the detention facility.
+Total site runoff is also a combination of detention basin release and direct runoff, both of which must be considered.
 No system design shall contribute to soil instability. - 3.
 Removal of pollutants shall be accomplished by sizing dry detention basins to comply with applicable Colorado law regarding minimum and maximum detention periods for detention ponds. - 4.
 Retention (wet) ponds shall only be used to remove pollutants if the property owner has all required water rights for the pond. - 5.
 Detention basins shall be designed to reduce effluent pollution levels to those established by applicable Colorado law.
-A design that has a minimum length to width ratio of 3:1 is presumed to meet this standard without the need to perform tests or further analysis, though analysis of an alternative design with a reasonable expectation of performance conforming to this standard may be approved by the County. - 6.
+A design of the detention basin that has a minimum length to width ratio of 3:1 is presumed to meet this standard without the need to perform tests or further analysis, though analysis of an alternative design with a reasonable expectation of performance conforming to this standard may be approved by the County. - 6.
 Areas used for the collection and temporary storage of solid or liquid waste shall be designed to prevent discharge of these materials in runoff from the site and shall be no closer than 100 horizontal feet from any component of the storm drainage system. - 7.
 Where detention basins and other storm and erosion control facilities may be required, any negative visual and aesthetic impacts on the natural landscape and topography shall be minimized to the maximum extent practicable.